Barxells/myPC/README.md

 ## Installation
 To install simply download the .zip file from releases, extract it and run setup.exe

+## CPU and GPU
+You can find your CPU and GPU by opening the start menu and typing `dxdiag` and pressing enter.
+This will open a window with your CPU and GPU listed.
+The list of [CPUs](https://github.com/Barxells/myPC/blob/master/App%20The%20Second/CPU.list) and [GPUs](https://github.com/Barxells/myPC/blob/master/App%20The%20Second/GPU.list)

 ## Usage
 ### Spec Number
 The spec number tab calculates a spec number when given a PCs specs.
 This number is useful for rating a PCs performance.
 It can be exported to a .pcspec preset file.